Parachuting: Swoop and chug

 A tradition at many drop zones is the swoop and chug.
 As parachutists land from the last load of the day, other skydivers often hand the landing skydivers a beer that is customarily chugged in the landing area.
 This is sometimes timed as a friendly competition but is usually an informal, untimed, kick-off for the night's festivities.

 Another example of this is "hit and rock", a variant of accuracy landing devised to let people of varying skill levels compete for fun.
-"Hit and rock" is originally from POPS (Parachutists Over Phorty Society).
+"Hit and rock" is originally from POPS (Parachutists Over Phorty Society, a society for skydivers over the age of forty).
 The object is to land as close as possible to the chair, remove the parachute harness, sprint to the chair, sit fully in the chair and rock back and forth at least one time.
 The contestant is timed from the moment that feet touch the ground until that first rock is completed.
 This event is considered a race.

 Tracking

-Tracking is where skydivers take a body position to achieve a high forward speed, allowing them to cover a great distance over the ground.
-Tracking is also used at the end of group jumps to achieve separation from other jumpers before parachute deployment.
-The tracking position involves sweeping the arms out to the side of the body and straightening the legs with the toes pointed.
-Arms can be positioned further back to drop altitude faster.
-This is how a skydiver adjusts his or her elevation to match other jumpers in the formation in order to "dock" smoothly.